onecrayon/ShellActions-sugar/README.markdown

 * You _must_ use a shebang to specify to the system how to execute the file
 * STDIN will be whatever you requested as input
 * STDOUT will be whatever your script needs to output
-* Anything written to STDERR will result in an error (by default just logged to Console.app)
+* Anything written to STDERR will result in an error (by default just logged to Console.app, but you can modify this behavior)
 * TextActions will be executed once for every selection
 * FileActions will be executed a single time, and receive a linebreak-delimited list of selected files via STDIN
 * Neither STDIN nor any environment variable is ever escaped for use on the shell!
 So be careful if you are working with bash/sh/etc. as anything in STDIN could potentially have a space, quotation mark, or other character with special meaning